Jesse Ewart

-Jesse Ewart (born 31 July 1994) is an Australian-born Irish cyclist, who currently rides for UCI Continental team Terengganu Cycling Team.
+Jesse Ewart (born 31 July 1994) is an Australian-born Irish cyclist, who last rides for UCI Continental team Terengganu Cycling Team.

 In September 2024, Jesse was given a three year ban by the Union Cycliste Internationale.
 He tested positive for EPO.
+As a result, all of his results in 2024 up to his provisional suspension in May 2024 were struck off the record by UCI.